wizgurl101/Battleship/README.md

 - Score is track and updated in real-time
 - Server log application activity

-## Instructions if you want to play ;D
-Download both jar files and make sure they are in the same directory
-- Click on server driver jar file to start the server
-- then click the game by clicking the client driver jar file
-- you need to click the client jar again to open a second window

 ## What have I learnt from this project
 - Implementing the observer pattern
 - basic networking concept using Java net library such as socket